James O'Bryan Jr.: Political career

-He was appointed as the press secretary for former Governor Alexander A. Farrelly.
+He was appointed as the press secretary for the former governor, Alexander A. Farrelly.

-O'Bryan was extremely active during the administration of former Governor Charles Turnbull.
-O'Bryan headed the Turnbull administration's Office of Public Relations, serving as Turnbull's spokesperson during his first term.
+O'Bryan was extremely active during the administration of the former governor, Charles Turnbull.
+He headed the Turnbull administration's Office of Public Relations, and was Turnbull's spokesperson during his first term.
 He also chaired a Turnbull-created task force which worked to remove abandoned vehicles and other garbage from Saint Thomas.
 In April 2003, the Turnbull administration appointed O'Bryan as head of the committee charged with rebuilding the Sanderilla Thomas Bungalow at Rothschild Francis "Market" Square on the island of Saint Thomas.

-He also served as the president of Virgin Islanders for Responsive Government.
+He was also the president of Virgin Islanders for Responsive Government.

-On April 29, 2003, Governor Charles Turnbull appointed O'Bryan as the Administrator of St. Thomas and Water Island.
-O'Bryan succeeded Louis Hill as administrator.
-Hill resigned in January 2003 to take office as a Senator in the Legislature.
-O'Bryan was working as the assistant to the governor for public affairs and policy initiatives at the time of his appointment as Administrator of Saint Thomas and Water Island.
+On April 29, 2003, Governor Turnbull appointed O'Bryan as the administrator of St. Thomas and Water Island, succeeding Louis Hill who had resigned in January 2003 to take office as a senator in the legislature.
+O'Bryan was working as the assistant to the governor for public affairs and policy initiatives at the time of his appointment.

 In 2010, O'Bryan left his morning slot on WDHP (1620 AM), a local radio station, to pursue a gubernatorial campaign.